-Laws relating to Restrictive Covenants are changing quickly and it can be difficult to stay current.
-Because laws vary by state, employee location makes a difference in how to write and enforce these agreements.
-Changes in the remote workforce landscape can make this topic more complicated than ever before.
-Let’s take a look at some notable changes in Non-Solicitation and Non-Compete Agreements in various jurisdictions across the country.
+Laws regulating restrictive covenants like non-competition and non-solicitation agreements are changing quickly and it can be difficult to stay current.
+Because laws vary by state, employee location makes a difference in how to draft these agreements.
+Generally, employers need to comply with the employment laws of the state where the employee works.
+Changes in the remote work landscape can make drafting enforceable restrictive covenants more complicated than ever before.
+Let’s take a look at some notable changes in restrictive covenants in various jurisdictions across the country.

 Non-Compete Agreement (NCA): A contract where an employee agrees to not compete with a company for a certain period of time after employment.

 Non-Solicitation Agreement (NSA): A contract where an employee agrees not to solicit the company’s clients, employees, or other individuals with whom the employee worked.

 Examples of State Limitations on Non-Compete Agreements in 2022

 - Colorado: Employee non-compete agreements are permitted only if the employee makes at least $101,250 annually and only if the non-compete protects company trade secrets.
 Employers must also meet strict notice requirements.
 Lower wage thresholds apply to customer non-solicitation agreements.